Jefferson49/RepositoryHierarchy/README.md

 + Copy the folder "repository_hierarchy" into the "module_v4" folder of your webtrees installation
 + Check if the module is activated in the control panel:
     + Login to webtrees as an administrator
-	+ Go to <span class="pointer">Control Panel/Modules/Individual page/Tabs</span>, and find the module called "Repository Hierarchy"
+	+ Go to "Control Panel/All Modules", and find the module called "Repository Hierarchy" (or corresponding translation)
 	+ Check if it has a tick for "Enabled"

 <a name="Version"></a>